vpatel95/blog/README.md

 # blog
-a multi user blog where users can sign in and post blog posts as well as 'Like' and 'Comment' on other posts made on the blog.
+A multi user blog where users can sign in and post blog posts as well as 'Like' and 'Comment' on other posts made on the blog.
+An authentication system is created for the users to be able to register and sign in and then create blog posts!

 ### Requirements
 1. Python 2.7